katelincatton/stocks-analysis/README.md

 ![image](https://user-images.githubusercontent.com/119131202/207753774-28eefbde-2c06-4245-bac7-9e7efbefe339.png)
 ---
 ---
 With a succesful macro, it has allowed us to examine the daily volume and returns for all stocks in 2017 and 2018.
 The stocks from 2017 tend to have a higher return when compared to the 2018 stocks.
 Even the stocks with lower daily volumes had a high return rate.
 Nearly all stocks in 2017 had a positive return, except the stock ticker "TERP".
-The 2017 stocks had many stocks that had a return greater that 100%, which allows us to say that the 2017 stocks (except TERP) are good and reccomended.
+The 2017 stocks had many stocks that had a return greater that 100%, which allows us to say that the 2017 stocks (except TERP) are reccomended and you should invest in them.
 ---
 #### 2017
 ![Stock_Output_2017](https://user-images.githubusercontent.com/119131202/207757849-075fc2c1-d5e0-4f02-ae3c-4af6463742e1.PNG)
 ---
 The stocks in 2018 were nearly all negative except two stocks: "ENPH" and "RUN".
 These two stocks had a fairly high return, but it's not much when compared to 2017 returns.
 These two stocks had a large daily volume, which ultimately helped with their return rate.
-With negative returns, you may want to shy away from buying these stocks in 2018.
+With negative returns, you may want to shy away from investing in these stocks in 2018.
 ---
 #### 2018
 ![Stock_Output_2018](https://user-images.githubusercontent.com/119131202/207757878-5feabf4b-fc2c-4870-89bf-7fd4178700a8.PNG)